Suor/django-cacheops/README.rst

 to say, not Simple time-invalidated cache or File Cache.

 The local cache is thread specific and cleared on commit.
-Cached items cannot contribute to possible race conditions between threads/requests.
+Cached items cannot contribute to possible race conditions between threads.
 Data is not cached on rolled back transactions.
 To maintain current expected behavior, this setting is ``False`` by default.

+Because of the dependency on ``transaction.Atomic``, cacheops ignores this setting unless running django 1.6+.

 .. code:: python